Mwaqarulmulk/MegiLance/docs/DatabaseDesignSpecs.md

 # MegiLance Database Design Specifications

+See `README.md` in this folder for the docs index and related architecture docs.

 This document provides comprehensive database design specifications for the MegiLance freelance marketplace platform, covering both SQL (PostgreSQL) and NoSQL (MongoDB) databases.

 ---